GIScience/ohsome-quality-api/docs/api.md

 ### Request an Indicator for custom bounding polygon(s)

-Since GeoJSON strings are quite big it is recommended to use POST requests.
+Since GeoJSON strings are quite big the `bpolys` parameter is not supported for `GET` requests.

 #### POST request

 Let's write down the request parameters in a `JSON` file.
-Note that the bpolys parameter needs to be a valid GeoJSON object.
+Note that the `bpolys` parameter needs to be a valid GeoJSON object.

 ```bash
 {